Flocken-Migrationforce/JUL24_BMLOps_Stock_market/README.md

     curl -X GET "http://localhost:8000/users/" -H "Authorization: Bearer <your_access_token>" # get the list of users

 ```
+Now, you can find the tracked information to the training run.

 ## Prometheus
-1. Simply open port **:9090** and use prometheus UI
+1. Make sure you have Prometheus installed.
+Copy the execution files into src/monitoring.
-2. in case it did not run automatically use run (this based in ios, mac):
+2. in case it did not run automatically use run (this based in iOS, macOS):
+   cd src/monitoring
+   macOS:
-   prometheus --config.file=/path/to/prometheus.yml
+   prometheus --config.file=prometheus.yml
+   Windows:
+   ./prometheus.exe --config.file=prometheus.yml

-4. Here are few queries to be tested in promotheus.
+3. Here are few queries to be tested in Prometheus.
    ```Shell
    fastapi_requests_total{instance="localhost:8000"}
     # Total number of HTTP requests received by your FastAPI app running on localhost:8000.